 Drunk driving crashes have dropped at the same time as drugged driving crashes have increased, so drugged drivers are now responsible for a significantly larger percentage of collisions with impaired drivers.
 Mothers Against Drunk Driving has been very effective at publicizing drunk driving risks, and Cars.com reports the number of deadly DUIs has been cut in half since MADD’s founding in 1980.

 Drugged driving, on the other hand, is not considered by most motorists to be nearly as risky as drunk driving.
-Some respondents to focus groups in Washington state and Colorado even told researchers they thought they wee better drivers after using marijuana.
+Some respondents to focus groups in Washington state and Colorado even told researchers they thought they were better drivers after using marijuana.

 The bottom line is, marijuana does affect reflexes and cognitive judgment and drivers on drugs can and should be held accountable if their decision to drive impaired hurt you or someone you love.